-When shopping for the cheapest car insurance in Delaware:
+When shopping for the cheapest auto insurance Delaware:

 - Get quotes from several companies to find the lowest rate.

 - Determine how much coverage you need based on legal requirements, lender requirements and the value of your vehicle.